pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

 ### Generate SupplyChain with defaults

-Platform engineers generate SupplyChains with  defaults to allow them to define default values that can be changed by Developers using the `Workload` (Developer API).
+Platform engineers generate SupplyChains with  defaults to allow them to define default values that can be changed by developers using the `Workload` (Developer API).
 By configuring defaults for each component in the SupplyChain, the generated `Workload` will contain default values.